-Cash is recognized at amortized cost and cash equivalents and investments are recognized and subsequently measured at fair value.
+Cash is recognized at amortized cost.
+Cash equivalents and investments are initially recognized and subsequently measured at fair value.
 Accounts receivables and payables are initially recognized at fair value and are subsequently measured at amortized cost.

 Cash and cash equivalents